 2.5 Visualize the network

 To better visualize the global network – how the modules are connected to each other – we can simplify the network.
-That is, we get remove most of the weak edges of the network and retain only the strong module-module correlations.
+That is, we remove most of the weak edges of the network and retain only the strong module-module correlations.

 For example, to remove weak edges, we can set all correlations less than 0.6 to be zero.
 This will help us obtain a fairly clean network for visualization.
-To simplify further, we can assign the same edge weight for all correlations between 0.6 and 0.8 (e.g., 0.5), a different edge weight for correlations ≥ 0.8 (e.g., 1).
+To simplify further, we can assign the same edge weight for all correlations between 0.6 and 0.8 (e.g., 0.5), and a different edge weight for correlations ≥ 0.8 (e.g., 1).